-If you want to purchase your own mask, snorkel and fins, it may be a very good idea.
-It’s true that you can rent equipment day after day at a lot of vacation locations, but keep this in mind, it has been used by 1000 different people!
-Too often rental gear is in poor condition, low quality (making your experience poor) and who knows the last time it has been effectively cleaned or serviced.
+It’s true that you can rent equipment at most vacation locations, but it has been used by 1000’s of different people!
+Often rental gear is in poor condition, low quality (making your experience poor) and who knows the last time it has been effectively cleaned and/or serviced.
 Our staff has personally witnessed gear being turned in and directly hung back up for the next renter.
 In one word, nasty!

 When purchasing equipment, keep a few things in mind:

-Masks – There are a wide variety of masks (goggles are for swimming) available at a considerable price range for snorkeling.
-One of the most important factors to consider is that your mask fits you well, is comfortable and you can create an air tight seal.
-If you can’t make a seal, move on to another, plain and simple.
-Remember, water will find a way into every mask, but minimal is better.
-One type of mask that we are fond of and we sell a lot of are “purge masks”.
-If water happens to work its way into your mask, there is a built in purge valve in the nose pocket that allows you to “purge” or expel the water out of your mask with a blow or two out of your nose.
-Necessary?
-No, but it’s nice, easy and simple.
+Masks – There are a wide variety of masks for snorkeling.
+One of the most important factors is that your mask fits you well, is comfortable and it creates a tight seal.
+If you can’t make a seal don’t buy it.
+One type of mask are “purge masks”.
+If water happens to work its way into your mask, there is a built in purge valve in the nose pocket that allows you to “purge” the water out of the mask with a blow out of your nose.

-Snorkels – Similar to masks, there is a wide variety of snorkels to choose from a range of price points.
-There are basically 3 types of snorkels, open ended, those with a splash guard and dry snorkels.
+Snorkels –There are 3 types of snorkels, open ended, those with a splash guard and dry snorkels.

-1) Open Ended ~ These are what they imply; open at the top end.
-They are a traditional “J-tube” snorkel that is wide open on the top.
-Word to the wise, if you like involuntarily drinking salt or fresh water, this is the snorkel for you.
+1) Open Ended ~ These are open at the top end.
+They are a traditional “J-tube” snorkel.
+Word to the wise, if you like drinking salt or fresh water, this is the snorkel for you.
 If it goes under water or a wave splashes over it, you’ll get to experience the “local flavor” whether you want to or not.
-On a side note, ingesting salt water tends to cause nausea or vomiting.
+On a side note, ingesting salt water tends to cause vomiting.

-2) Splash Guard ~ A splash guard is a unit that covers the open end of the J-tube and is usually slotted to let air in and out.
-As the name indicates, it guards against the entering of water (per waves or splashes), but by no means will stop water if you submerge your snorkel especially when submerged.
-These are more effective keeping water out than the old-school open end snorkel, but there is a better choice (see below).
+2) Splash Guard ~ A splash guard is a unit that covers the open end of the J-tube and is slotted to let air in and out.
+It guards against water entering (per waves or splashes), but will not stop water if you submerge your snorkel.

-3) Dry Snorkel ~ To me this is a no-brainer and what we use at FFS&S for both Scuba & Snorkeling.
-This snorkel looks similar to the splash guard snorkel because there is a guard at the top of the snorkel to deflect waves.
-Hidden within the splash guard of the dry snorkel there is a “hole cover” on a fulcrum that closes when water sneaks within 1-2 inches of opening of the top of the snorkel .
-When this happens, a float lifts up, triggering the covering flap to cover hole where air comes in, thus you don’t take an involuntary drink or gag on the water you are snorkeling in.
-If the cover is engaged, you can’t take a breath meaning your snorkel is underwater and when you come up a little – walla, you get a nice breath of fresh air.
-Pretty cool and very simple.
+3) Dry Snorkel ~ I use this for both Scuba & Snorkeling.
+This snorkel looks like the splash guard snorkel because there is a guard at the top of the snorkel.
+Hidden within the splash guard of the dry snorkel there is a “hole cover” on a fulcrum that closes when water sneaks within 1-2 inches of the opening.
+When this happens, a float lifts up, triggering the covering flap to cover hole where air comes in, thus preventing the drinking of local flavor.
+If the cover is engaged, you can’t take a breath.
+When you come up a little, you get a nice breath of fresh air.

-A. Comfort – A fin should NEVER cause pain or discomfort.
-The three most common places to have discomfort if the fit is wrong is at the heal, on top of the foot and the toe.
-Most non-molded fins need to have a boot worn with them.
-Boots make the fin fit snug, protect from rubbing, keep your feet protected and insulated and allow you to walk on any surface after you remove your fins.
-At FFS&S we always suggest booted fins for these reasons whether diving in Montana or in the tropics.
+- Comfort – A fin should NEVER cause pain or discomfort.
+The three most common places of discomfort is at the heal, the top of the foot and the toe.
+Most non-molded fins have a boot worn with them.
+Boots make the fin fit snug, protect from rubbing, keep your feet protected, insulated and allow you to walk on any surface after you remove your fins.
+I always suggest booted fins for these reasons whether diving in Montana or in the tropics.

-B. Whether to get a molded fin which goes on like a slipper or one that requires you to wear a boot, there are a few things to consider.
+- Whether to get a molded fin which goes on like a slipper or one that requires you to wear a boot, there are a few things to consider.
 If you will ONLY be snorkeling in warm water, either type will work just fine.
-Though molded fins are preferred by some, many people still wear fins that require fins.
-When finished snorkeling, one can leave their boots on and walk around after they have finished without worrying about hurting their feet or stepping on something harmful (urchins, coral, broken shells, sea glass, etc).
+Molded fins are preferred by some, many people still wear fins that require boots.
+When finished snorkeling, one can leave their boots on and walk around.
 Booted fins can be used in warm OR cold water.
-Before you snorkel, simply consider the water temperature you will be in, and wear the appropriately insulated boots for the condition to keep you warm and comfortable.
+Consider the water temperature you will be in, and wear the appropriate insulated boots for the condition to keep you warm and comfortable.

-C. Remember, don’t let a sales person “over-sell” you a product.
-Typically a good pair of snorkeling fins will cost under $80 depending on the performance you are looking for.
-Of course on the other hand, “don’t go cheap”.
-Most fins (mask and snorkels included) that can be purchased at “box store” are of low quality.
-As with most things, you get what you pay for and the experiences that you have on your snorkeling journeys are priceless and irreplaceable.
-Finally, if you are going to be using your fins for both snorkeling AND Scuba we suggest a higher performance fin which we can assist you with choosing.
+- Don’t let a sales person “over-sell” you a product.
+A good pair of snorkeling fins will cost under $80 depending on the performance you are looking for.
+Don’t go cheap.
+Most fins (mask and snorkels included) purchased at “box store” are of low quality.
+You get what you pay for.
+The experiences that you have on your snorkeling are priceless and irreplaceable.
+Finally, if you are going to use your fins for both snorkeling AND Scuba we suggest a higher performance fin.